-- 2. From the aforesaid date of the aforesaid purchase the company shall be liable for all the debts and liabilities of the vendor and shall be liable to perform all its engagements.
+- 1. The vendor shall sell and the company shall purchase the whole of the business undertaking, assets and property of the vendor, benefits of all securities which shall include cheques and bills given to the vendor from time to time in consideration or payment thereof, benefits of subsisting contracts, and debts due to the vendor relating to the business of the vendor as a running concern from the day of......
+The said purchase shall not include the uncalled capital of the vendor.
+Up to the aforesaid date for the aforesaid purchase the vendor shall continue to carry on the business for the benefit of the company. - 2.
+From the aforesaid date of the aforesaid purchase the company shall be liable for all the debts and liabilities of the vendor and shall be liable to perform all its engagements.
 The vendor shall be indemnified by the company against all claims and demands.
-The company shall defend all actions and proceedings against the vendor who shall also be indemnified in respect of such actions and proceedings.

-- 4. The company shall create and issue five lakh Equity Share of Rs. ten each to increase its shares capital as aforesaid and for the same purpose the company shall pass a resolution in accordance with the Articles of Association of the company and in accordance with the provisions of the Companies Act, 2013. - 5.
-For the purpose of Stamp Duty, the value of the immoveable properties of the vendor shall be fixed for Rs..... and the goodwill benefits of contracts and securities, debts, stock, fittings and fixture and all other properties of the vendor shall be valued at Rs..... - 7.
-On the...... day of....., the vendor shall be paid Rs. five lakhs in cash and shall be delivered the certificates showing that the company shall have allotted twenty thousand Equity Shares of Rs.
-10 each fully paid- up of the share capital of the company. - 8.
-Thereupon, the purchase shall be deemed to have been completed and the vendor shall execute necessary documents and do all things and give assurance as may be necessary and reasonable for the vesting of all the properties, the subject matter of the aforesaid purchase by the company.
+The company shall defend all actions and proceedings against the vendor who shall also be indemnified in respect of such actions and proceedings. - 3.
+The company shall pay to the vendor Rs. seven lakhs as consideration for the aforesaid purchase and out of the aforesaid consideration Rs. five lakhs shall be paid in cash and the balance of Rs. two lakhs shall be paid to the vendor by allotment of twenty thousand Equity Shares of Rs. ten each in the capital of the company credited as fully paid-up shares.
+For the allotment of the aforesaid shares, the vendor has conveyed its acceptance, vide its letter No...... dated...... dated...... - 4.
+The company shall create and issue five lakh Equity Share of Rs. ten each to increase its shares capital as aforesaid and for the same purpose the company shall pass a resolution in accordance with the Articles of Association of the company and in accordance with the provisions of the Companies Act, 2013. - 5.
+For the purpose of Stamp Duty, the value of the immoveable properties of the vendor shall be fixed for Rs...... and the goodwill benefits of contracts and securities, debts, stock, fittings and fixture and all other properties of the vendor shall be valued at Rs..... - 6.
+The title deeds to all the immoveable and other properties of the vendor and an abstract of all the properties of the vendor, the sale of which is hereby agreed shall be handed over to the company within thirty days from this day...... of............
+The company shall accept the same titles sufficient in all respects. - 7.
+On the.......... day of......, the vendor shall be paid Rs. five lakhs in cash and shall be delivered the certificates showing that the company shall have allotted twenty thousand Equity Shares of Rs.
+10 each fully paid- up of the share capital of the company. - Thereupon, the purchase shall be deemed to have been completed and the vendor shall execute necessary documents and do all things and give assurance as may be necessary and reasonable for the vesting of all the properties, the subject matter of the aforesaid purchase by the company.